 Objective 27.A.
 Provide a coordinated trail system for use by bicyclists, pedestrians, or equestrians.

 Policy 27.A.1.
 Pursue feasibility and local support for development of the following regional trail connections:

-Tom’s Place to Lower Rock Creek Road.

 Long Valley to the Convict Lake Road to enable non-motorized travel off US 395;

 Around Crowley Lake on Benton Crossing Road;

 Long Valley to Mammoth Lakes, possibly with a spur to the future Hot Creek Visitor Center; and

 Tom’s Place to Lower Rock Creek Road.

 Action 27.A.1.a.
 Explore the feasibility, opportunities, issues and constraints of each trail segment and consider prioritizing.